dandalpiaz/markdown-pages.js/README.md

 ## Todo

-- v2
+- markdown-pages.js - Markdown-based static sites, without the generator
-    - Update docs - quick start, description/intro (no-install/command line, buildless, serverless, uses client-side), deployment options, HTML passthrough, limitations (URLs), how to update config, pair with classless CSS theme, add JS to logo?
+- Update docs - quick start (JS file to CDN?), description/intro (no-install/command line, buildless, serverless, uses client-side), deployment options, HTML passthrough, limitations (URLs), how to update config, pair with classless CSS theme, add JS to logo?
 - Add a header/menu and footer section in `index.html` that can be populated from Markdown files
-    - Create a single JS file that could be used as an include?
-Wouldn't need config part?
-        - markdown-pages.js - Markdown-based static sites, without the generator